not-inept/Crypto-Elections-Board/README.md

 ## Usage

 ## Assumptions
+* It is acceptable to postpone the election if the /secure/ lines connecting the services are breached.
+* The paillier keys would be cycled out each new vote.

 ## Design
 Each class is designed with a GUI using the Python standard libraray Tkinter.
 Therefore there are two classes per object.